Everest, Gokyo & The Cho La Pass

-Day 18 Namche Bazaar to Lukla
+Namche Bazar to Lukla

 We’ll be retracing our steps back down to Lukla, where hot showers and good food await!

 Lukla to Kathmandu

 After flying back to the hustle and bustle of Kathmandu, you’ll be free for the rest of the day to rest and recuperate or explore the city.

-Day 20 ½ day guided tour of Kathmandu
+½ day guided tour of Kathmandu

 We’ll be offering an included half-day tour of Kathmandu, led by a local English speaking guide – don’t forget your camera!